 For the year ended March 31, 2016, Sanbase Interior declared and distributed dividends of HK\$2.4 million and HK\$2.4 million, respectively, to our then shareholders.
 For the year ended March 31, 2017, Sanbase Interior declared approximately HK\$21.4 million, of which approximately HK\$8.6 million had been distributed in the same period.
 Out of the distributed dividends of approximately HK\$8.6 million, approximately HK\$2.2 million was settled by offsetting the amount due from Director and approximately HK\$6.4 million has been paid to our then Shareholders.
 As at the Latest Practicable Date, the remaining dividends payable of approximately HK\$12.8 million for the year ended March 31, 2017 have been fully paid and settled.
 For the three months ended June 30, 2017, no dividend was declared nor distributed by our Group or Sanbase Interior.
 You should note that historical dividend distributions are not indicative of our future dividend distribution policy.
 A decision to declare or to pay any dividend in the future, and the amount of any dividends, depends on a number of factors, including our results of operations, financial condition, the payment by our subsidiaries of cash dividends to us, and other factors the Board may deem relevant.
 There will be no assurance that our Company will be able to declare or distribute any dividend in the amount set out in any plan of the Board or at all.
-For details of our declared dividend and dividend policy, please see the section headed "Financial Information - Dividend and Dividend Policy" in this prospectus.
+For details of our declared dividend and dividend policy, please see the section headed "Financial Information - Dividend and Dividend Policy" in this document.

-After the Listing, declaration of dividends will be subject to recommendation of our Board after considering the factors described above.
+After the [REDACTED], declaration of dividends will be subject to recommendation of our Board after considering the factors described above.
 Subject to the above factors, our Board intends to recommend dividends of no less than 20% of our profit after tax available for distribution to the Shareholders in a financial year.

-FUTURE PLAN AND USE OF PROCEEDS
+FUTURE PLAN AND [REDACTED]

-Our Group estimates the net proceeds from the Global Offering based on the Offer price of HK\$1.80 per Share, being the mid-point of the indicative Offer Price range and after deducting the underwriting commission and related expenses, will be HK\$68.1 million (assuming the Offer Size Adjustment Option is not exercised).
+Our Group estimates the [REDACTED] from the [REDACTED] based on the [REDACTED] of HK\$[REDACTED] per Share, being the mid-point of the indicative [REDACTED] range and after deducting the [REDACTED] commission and related expenses, will be HK\$[REDACTED] million (assuming the [REDACTED] is not exercised).

-We plan to apply these net proceeds for the following purposes:
+We plan to apply these [REDACTED] for the following purposes:

-approximately 60% of the net proceeds or approximately HK\$40.9 million will be used for the project execution and start-up costs for our projects, such as for settling payments to the necessary subcontractors and suppliers and for obtaining surety bonds (if required), particularly at the beginning stage of our projects;
+• approximately [REDACTED] of the [REDACTED] or approximately HK\$[REDACTED] will be used for the project execution and start-up costs for our projects, such as for settling payments to the necessary subcontractors and suppliers and for obtaining surety bonds (if required), particularly at the beginning stage of our projects;

-- approximately 20% of the net proceeds or approximately HK\$13.8 million, for recruiting high caliber and experienced managers and supervisors for the expansion of our project teams and renting additional office space to provide additional work space for our expanding employee teams and conference rooms for holding meetings; - approximately 7% of the net proceeds or approximately HK\$4.8 million, for revamping our project management and execution system; - approximately 3% of the net proceeds or approximately HK\$2.0 million, for implementation of ERP System; and - approximately 10% of the net proceeds or approximately HK\$6.6 million, for additional working capital and other general corporate purposes.
+- approximately [REDACTED] of the [REDACTED] or approximately HK\$[REDACTED], for recruiting high caliber and experienced managers and supervisors for the expansion of our project teams and renting additional office space to provide additional work space for our expanding employee teams and conference rooms for holding meetings; - approximately [REDACTED] of the [REDACTED] or approximately HK\$[REDACTED], for revamping our project management and execution system; - approximately [REDACTED] of the [REDACTED] or approximately HK\$[REDACTED], for implementation of ERP System; and - approximately [REDACTED] of the [REDACTED] or approximately HK\$[REDACTED], for additional working capital and other general corporate purposes.

-For details of our use of proceeds, please see the section headed "Statement of Business Objectives and Use of Proceeds" in this prospectus.
+For details of our [REDACTED], please see the section headed "Statement of Business Objectives and [REDACTED]" in this document.